 To begin with, Business in the Community‘s Wellbeing Director Louise Aston introduces us to the brand new , produced in conjunction with Mercer and released just this week.
 She writes that, while businesses are increasingly making commitments to mental health, words aren’t enough: it’s time to take action and make noticeable changes, especially in areas like financial literacy and job insecurity.
-Time To Change Director Jo Loughran summarises their work to lower stigma and encourage conversation, and in particular their fantastic new campaign.
+Time To Change Director Jo Loughran summarises their work to lower stigma and encourage conversation, and in particular their fantastic new Ask Twice campaign.
 It’s a simple message: ask someone how they are and they’ll say “I’m fine.”
 So ask them again—how are you really?

 We talk a lot about organisations... so it's all the more valuable to remind ourselves of real-life individual experiences whenever we can.